theemo-tokens/theemo/docs/sync/figma/reader.md

   class getTypeFromToken,getPropertiesForToken api
 ```

-### Customization

-As per the flow graph above and in all examples on this page.
+As per the flow graph above and in all others on this page.
 The green
 functions is where you can intersect the default behavior and apply custom
 logic.